maxgoren/mgczip/README.md

 Lossless data compression with mgczip provides > 50% reduction in space usage for _many_ file types.
 Supported encodings are Huffman encoding & LZW encoding.
 Mgczip is intended for use on single files, support for archiving might be added in future release.
+Might add lz77 if i'm feeeling frisky.

 ## installation and usage